-Springtime, the most beautiful season of all.
-The season of life, renewal, rebirth, rejuvenation, resurrection and regrowth.
-It is the favourite season of many people all around the world.
-And here in Wadi Rum it is no different.
-We also love spring.
-When spring starts depends on which method you use to calculate: meteorological, astronomical, solar, ecological, calendar-based or natural events.
-Personally we favour the natural events to determine the start of the seasons by.
+Spring, the most beautiful season of all!
+It is the season of life, renewal, rebirth, rejuvenation, resurrection, and regrowth.
+It is the favorite season of many people all around the world.
+And here in Wadi Rum, it is no different.
+We also love the spring season.
+When spring starts depends on which method you use to calculate: meteorological, astronomical, solar, ecological, calendar-based, or natural events.
+We favor the last one to determine the start of the seasons.
 Today we share some information and pictures about spring in Wadi Rum desert.

-In autumn and winter we had quite a bit of rain.
-And since a couple weeks the soil begins to warm again because of the increasing and stronger daylight.
-Two of the main ingredients to start the process of growth for plants.
-Which is very visible in our desert right now.
-Otherwise barren plains and valleys turn green.
-All kind of smaller annual plants pop up everywhere creating a big green blanket on the valley floors.
+This year, 2015/2016, we had quite a bit of rain during autumn and winter.
+Since a few weeks, the soil begins to warm due to the increasing and more substantial daylight.
+These are two of the main ingredients to start the process of growth of plants.
+And that is visible in our desert right now.
+The otherwise barren valleys and canyons turn green.
+All kinds of smaller annual plants pop up everywhere, creating a big green blanket on the valley floors.
 And many desert plants that seemed to be dead come alive again.
 They start to grow and turn green once again.
 Like many herbs and medicinal plants also do.
 Don’t forget to smell their lovely and intense aromas.
 And watch the beautiful and stunning small and big plants.
-They start to bloom in many different colours.
+They start to bloom in many different colors.
 Some of them will cover the valley floors with carpets of violet and yellow flowers.

 Goat and sheep give birth only once a year.
-The gestation time for both sheep and goats is about 5 months.
+The gestation time for both sheep and goats is about five months.
 Traditionally many baby goat and sheep are born in spring.
 Most goats and sheep bring 1 or 2 young at a time.
 Some can bring up to 4 new-borns.
 Our camels mostly give birth once in 2 years.
 Their gestation time is between 12 and 14 months.
 Most of them are born in early spring as well.
-So as you will understand right now you can see many new-borns in our desert.
-Many camels roam around the valleys closer by the village in spring.
+So as you will understand right now, you can see many new-borns in our desert.
+Many camels roam around the valleys closer to the village in spring.
 So do the herds of sheep and goat.
-Altogether you have a far change of seeing all these animals and their new-borns during a desert tour in springtime.
-As many herds are grazing in the valleys nearby Rum village.
+Altogether you have a fair chance of seeing all these animals and their new-born during a desert tour in springtime as many herds are grazing in the valleys nearby Rum village.